-Associate Professor of Philosophy, New School for Social Research, New York
+Associate Professor of Philosophy, Special Advisor to the Dean on Faculty Affairs, New School for Social Research

 Europe, Critique, and Religious Life.

 Jan Patočka’s Reflections on Christianity